This page brings together the largest, broadest, and most significant tools for finding information.

-Chronicling America, from the Library of Congress is one of the largest newspaper collections and is also included in Elephind.
+Chronicling America, from the Library of Congress is one of the largest newspaper collections.
 It covers the years 1789 to 1963, but there are limited newspapers after 1923.
 Most newspapers are in English but there are some in German, Spanish, and other languages.

-SmallTownPapers does not have a method to search all newspapers at once, you will have to find a specific newspaper to then search within it.
+SmallTownPapers (not included above) does not have a method to search all newspapers at once, you will have to find a specific newspaper to then search within it.

-Trove, from the National Library of Australia, is also included in Elephind.
+Trove is from the National Library of Australia.

 There are many more newspapers archived online, that are only available individually or in smaller collections.
 See List of online newspaper archives on Wikipedia, and Newspaper links from The Ancestor Hunt.

 Ancestry, MyHeritage, and Findmypast are all genealogy sites which include newspaper archives.
-If you are searching for people, you should do the searching from their sites that are more suited to that purpose.
+If you are searching for people, you should do the searching from their sites, which are more suited to that purpose.

 Ancestry runs Newspapers.com, which includes newspapers from a handful of countries including the United States and United Kingdom.
 The newspapers on Ancestry.com are not all the same ones, so that search is also included above.
 See their site for a list of included countries.
 On Ancestry, you can see the search results without subscribing, but you will not be able to open them.

-Gale (owned by Cengage) is only available at libraries and is not included above.
+Gale (owned by Cengage) is only available through libraries.
 It includes newspapers from at least the United States and United Kingdom.

-PaperOfRecord.com (which is not included above), includes newspapers from the United States, the United Kingdom, Germany, Mexico, and a number of other countries.
+PaperOfRecord.com (not included above), includes newspapers from the United States, the United Kingdom, Germany, Mexico, and a number of other countries.
 Your library may have access or you can pay to subscribe.

-The British Newspaper Archive (not included above) includes the same newspapers as Findmypast does for the United Kingdom.
+The British Newspaper Archive includes the same newspapers as Findmypast does for the United Kingdom.
 Your library may have access or you can pay to subscribe.

-NewsBank includes newspapers from the United States, and is only available through libraries They also run NewsLibrary.com, which is news from 2003 and later, where you can get articles by buying a subscription or paying per article.
-NewsBank is included within the results from the EBSCO service listed under paid and library databases.
+NewsBank (not included above) includes newspapers from the United States and is only available through libraries.
+They also run NewsLibrary.com, which is news from 2003 and later, where you can get articles by buying a subscription or paying per article.
+NewsBank is included within the results from the EBSCO service listed under paid databases.

-Accessible Archives includes United States newspapers from the 18th and 19th centuries.
+Accessible Archives (not included above) includes United States newspapers from the 18th and 19th centuries.